bguedj/bguedj.github.io/_pages/publications.md

 I have an Erd&#x0151;s number of 3 (I am aware of the following paths: me &#8594; François Laviolette &#8594; Norbert W. Sauer &#8594; Paul Erd&#x0151;s ; me &#8594; John Shawe-Taylor &#8594; Christopher D. Godsil &#8594; Paul Erd&#x0151;s).

+In the list below, all links called "Paper" refer to the published, definitive versions of my works.
+Most of my papers are also available on the arXiv and have an "arXiv" link, but please note these might not always point to the published version.
+Whenever relevant, you will also find a link to code or a presentation.
+If you are considering citing my work (thanks!), you can use the (carefully curated) bibtex entries below.

 <script src="https://bibbase.org/show?bib=https://bguedj.github.io/files/bguedj-publications.bib&jsonp=1&nocache=1&theme=default"></script>

 {% include base_path %}